96% of our employers agree that training reflects up-to-date practice in industry.

-From 1st May, the government introduced the Apprenticeship Levy for employers in England with an annual pay bill of over £3 million.
+The Government has introduced an Apprenticeship Levy for employers in England with an annual pay bill of over £3 million.
 The levy rate is 0.5% for any bill over £3 million.
 The levy will go in your company's Digital Apprenticeship Service (DAS) account to be used to cover the cost of your Apprenticeship training.
 The government will add an additional 10% to your DAS account.
 You have 24 months to use up any money in your DAS account.

 I'm not a levy payer, do I have to pay for Apprenticeship training?

 Employers are expected to make a small contribution towards their apprentice's training costs.
 Employers will be charged 5% of eligible costs, and the government will fund the remaining 95%, in the following circumstances: